NFL Betting Fundamentals

 50 Ways to Leave Your Lover

-There are several ways to bet any football game.
+There are several ways to do NFL betting on any football game.
 These bets hold true for spreads, moneylines or totals.
 The accepted time to place these bets is the key.

 You can bet the game/total, which must be done before kick-off.

 You can bet the first half, which also must be done before kick-off.
 You can bet the first quarter.
 Again, this must be done before kick-off.

 The second quarter and the subsequent quarters can be bet just before they begin.
 E.G. the second quarter can be bet just before it begins.